-Some of these nations have lagged behind the developed world for centuries and have been unable to mount anything like the fast rate of growth in other developing markets.
+Some of these nations have lagged the developed world for centuries and have been unable to mount anything like the fast rate of growth in "developing markets".
 Frontier markets usually have a poor population willing to work to thrust itself into a middle class, and, with luck, they also have access to a deep cache of natural resources and an appetite for export dollars.

-Frontier-market investing, which has been gaining interest, is likely to continue to roll like a juggernaut.
+Frontier-market investing, which has been gaining interest, will continue to roll like a juggernaut.
 More investment companies will create products like exchange-traded funds (ETFs) that simplify access to these growing markets and help manage risk.
 Brokerages will allow investors to participate in more foreign exchanges, and more foreign companies will list their securities in the United States.

 Two things will fuel the trend toward the development of frontier markets.
 The first is the development of a middle class, a group of consumers no longer concerned with mere subsistence, but rather with bringing in real discretionary income that can be used to raise their standard of living.
 That is typically followed by meaningful growth in high-profit services that create additional wealth.

 This trend must be accompanied by a sustained, meaningful push for democratically-centered political stability.
 Foreign dollars simply don't flow to countries where investors worry their property will be confiscated by a corrupt junta.

 Those two trends have to happen simultaneously.
 And the good news is that they are happening and have been happening in many frontier-market countries for years.

 As that continues to take place, investors -- growing increasingly tired of the tepid and sometimes negative returns from mature markets -- are seeking greener pastures.
 And in the digital age, they will leave no stone unturned in their search for the market's next great growth story.